truthcoin/www.truthcoin.info/_posts/2017-11-02-mahf-and-replay.md

 If I had to bet blind, I would go with Bitcoin Core/1x, and not 2x.
 But, why on Earth would anyone bet *blind*, ever?
 I don't drive my car blind.
 And if I lost my eyesight, I would stop driving...I'd just Uber/taxi everywhere.
 And if there were no Uber I'd walk.
 And if I couldn't walk I'd stay in my house.
 I mean what kind of idiot drives a car blindfolded?[^n]

-[n]:  In other words, while I lean towards 1x/Core, I have an open mind.
+[^n]:  In other words, while I lean towards 1x/Core, I have an open mind.
 The 1x/Core philosophy is mostly dev-worship, but the devs make a lot of Type-I errors (violently rejecting some good ideas, and then quietly later adding them); we really don't know, by definition, what would happen if a more welcoming door were opened to more devs.
 The 2x philosophy seems mostly uninformed and hapless, but *I am totally protected from their mistakes*, first by my node and second by the market.
 So, its possible that there would be faster progress if we [cranked the volatility to sky](https://money.stackexchange.com/questions/27644/why-call-option-price-increases-with-higher-volatility), and just tried more stuff.
 So while I side with Core/1x, I don't pretend to know everything.

 Miners certainty shouldn't bet blind.
 And they shouldn't listen to anyone who tells them to bet blind, either.
 Anyone can [create decent futures markets](/images/fork-futures-trading-appendix/) with $10,000 and a weekend.